 The difference between palm trees.
 Palm trees are in the Plantae Arecaceae family and will do great in warm and tropical areas of the U.S. They are drought tolerant once they become established.
 But, the cold hardiness varies among the thousands of types of palms.
 This post will basically describe the most common of Palm trees that grow in the south and southwest parts of the U.S.

 Palm Tree Information

-Most palm trees can grow in the lower elevations of the south and the southwest U.S. From Florida to the southern parts of California and of course Hawaii.
-The purpose of this post is to show the differences between palm trees mainly for landscaping purposes.
+Most palm trees can grow in the lower elevations of the south and the southwest U.S. From Florida to the southern parts of California and of course the state of Hawaii.
+The purpose of this post is to show the differences between palm trees mainly for backyard or home landscaping purposes

 In colder regions of the southwest, it is best to leave the dried up fronds on the tree before trimming them off.
 These dried up fronds will act as a coat around the Palm tree during cold snaps.
 Remember to trim them off when the last hard freeze passes.

 Palm trees are drought tolerant but best to provide them with plenty of water during the first 1-3 years after initial planting.
 For fertilizing use manganese or magnesium to help with growth and greenery.
 As an organic substitute use a bone meal fertilizer.

 The Phoenix palm (Phoenix canariensis) – Also called the date palm.
 It will eventually grow to over 100 ft. tall and trunk will get 4-5ft. wide.
 They are the most recognizable palm tree in the U.S. today and are prevalent in the City of Phoenix.
 They produce beautiful tall arching fronds that will give shade.
 This palm is native to the Canary islands thus its other name “Canary Palm”.
 Like other palms, the trunk does resemble a large pineapple.
 The one thing they don’t like is consistent wet conditions.
 It will develop root rot if the root system does not get a chance to dry out.